mbaraa/mbaraa.com/files/blogs/a-rant-about-the-scroll-event-in-nuxt-3.md

 Where this will do the same as it does in [Svelte](https://svelte.dev/), without any headaches and hacking around (you'll see in a bit).

-So first of all we need to make sure we're on the browser, for that `onMounted` comes in handy.
+So first of, we need to make sure we're on the browser, for that `onMounted` comes in handy.

 ```vue
 <script setup lang="ts">